-International students may be interviewed by phone, as flights are often prohibitively expensive.
+International students may be interviewed virtually, as flights are often prohibitively expensive.

 Tips for the Application Process

 Uploaded Documents: Be sure to put your name and type of essay on your essays (Statement of Purpose [2-3 pages], Personal Statement [1-2 pages]) as a header or before the text, whether you use the text box or upload a PDF or Word doc.
 There is no minimum length on either essay, but 3 pages maximum is suggested.
 The Statement of Purpose should describe your research and educational background and aspirations.
 The Personal Statement can include personal achievements not necessarily related to research, barriers you’ve had to overcome, mentoring and volunteering activities, things that make you unique and demonstrate the qualities you will bring to the program.

 Letters of Recommendation: should be from persons who have supervised your research or academic work and who can evaluate your intellectual ability, creativity, leadership potential and promise for productive scholarship.
 If lab supervision was provided by a postdoc or graduate student, the letter should carry the signature or support of the faculty member in charge of the research project.
 Note: the application can be submitted before all of the recommenders have completed their letters.
 It is your responsibility to keep track of your recommender’s progress through the online system.
 Be sure to send reminders if your recommenders do not submit their letters.

-Extramural fellowships: it is to your benefit to apply for fellowships as they will facilitate entry into the lab of your choice, are a great addition to your CV and often provide higher stipends.
+Extramural fellowships: it is to your benefit to apply for fellowships as they may facilitate entry into the lab of your choice, are a great addition to your CV and often provide higher stipends.
 Do not allow concerns about coming up with a research proposal before joining a lab prevent you from applying.
 The fellowships are looking for research potential and proposal writing skills and will not hold you to specific research projects once you have started graduate school.